 Surgery.

+They also found calcifications that would need a special kind of biopsy called a mammotome biopsy.
 I needed to be admitted into hospital and wait in a waiting room with women in a similar position to mine.
 Women who had been stolen from their normal lives to sit in a pastel room wearing a hospital gown thinking anything but pastel thoughts.
 My mum came with me and kept me company (please read kept me from rocking in the foetal position in the corner) while the lady next to me regaled me on all of the religious reliquaries that she had in her bag.
 I didn't have Jesus in my bag, I made a mental note to get something religiously inspirational for my bag, like a bottle of semillon blanc.

 I finally get called in and lay on a bed, put the boob in question in a hole and hold very still while they administer a local anaesthetic and prepare to squish my boob in a vice and drill it with a suctioning cutting blade in a tube.
 There's a nurse there to stop me from going crazy and trying to get up.
 Don't worry I wasn't moving!!
 I finished that procedure, walked into the waiting room and proceeded to blanch as pale as the pastel puke walls.
 I shook so hard I couldn't talk.